beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

 ### Write permissions

-By default, `dat://` pages are granted permission to write to other `dat://` pages that it created.
+By default, `dat://` pages are only granted write permission for other `dat://` pages that it created.

 The user will be prompted to grant permission when a `dat://` page attempts to: